Monthly Review: Publication today

-Since 2006, John Bellamy Foster has been the publication's editor.
-Brett Clark is the associate editor, and the magazine also has one assistant editor and an editorial committee.
+Since 2000, John Bellamy Foster has been Monthly Review editor, with Sarah Kramer serving as assistant editor, and Brett Clark as associate editor.

-Monthly Review continues to be published as a print magazine with 11 issues per year (one per month with July and August combined into a single, thematic issue).
-The print magazine primarily publishes original content, including full articles, book reviews, and poetry, with exceptions such as reprises or adaptations of previously published work identified as such.
-Everything published in the print journal since the launch of the magazine's web site is available for free access, while archives going back to the journal's inauguration in 1949 are available to subscribers.
-In addition to these articles, the website also hosts Monthly Review Press and MR Online.
+Monthly Review is still published as a print magazine, offering 11 issues per year (one per month, with July and August combined into a single issue).
+Each issue generally features original content, including full articles, book reviews, and poetry, with exceptions such as reprises or adaptations of previously published work.
+Everything in the current print version is freely available on the magazine's website.
+Archived issues going back to 1949 are only available to subscribers.
+In addition to posting magazine content, the MR website hosts Monthly Review Press and MR Online.